Prosecutor: Alex Murdaugh 'fuzzy' about new details of case

 Murdaugh, 54, is charged with murder in the deaths of his wife, Maggie, 52, and their 22-year-old son, Paul, but has steadfastly denied any involvement.
 He faces 30 years to life in prison if convicted.

-Waters tried to get more details from Murdaugh about what happened during the kennel visit, saying this was all new to investigators since he only admitted to it in court Thursday.
+Waters pushed Murdaugh for more details about what happened during the kennel visit, noting that this was all new to investigators since he only admitted it in court Thursday.

-The details are critical.
+The timing, including cellphone and car-tracking data, is a key component.
 The video ended just before 8:46 p.m. and both Paul and Maggie Murdaugh stopped using their cellphones about three minutes later.

 Murdaugh couldn't remember how long he was at the kennels, whether he got blood on his hands pulling a dead chicken from a dog's mouth or the last words he would ever say to his son and his wife.